CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 ## BGP Community Lists

 You can use *{{<exlink url="http://docs.frrouting.org/en/latest/bgp.html#community-lists" text="community lists">}}* to define a BGP community to tag one or more routes.
-You can then use the communities to apply acroute policy on either egress or ingress.
+You can then use the communities to apply a route policy on either egress or ingress.

 The BGP community list can be either *standard* or *expanded.* The standard BGP community list is a pair of values (such as *100:100*) that can be tagged on a specific prefix and advertised to other neighbors or applied on route ingress.
 Or, it can be one of four BGP default communities: